by Matt Slick

 "Did you bring the Pips?" asked Boris Bunkett.

 "Very good.
-Very good," said Boris as he vigorously patted Barney on the shoulder.
-"I hope Cravett likes them.
+Very good.
+Hope Cravett likes them.
 Why don't you go over to the stereo and set the record in place.
-Later, at the right time, I'll turn it on."
+Later at the right time I'll turn it on."

 Barney commented on Mr. Bunkett's thoughtfulness and retreated into the crowd again bobbing and threading until he found the stereo.
 He extracted the record and placed the precious plastic plate upon the player.
 Everything was ready.
 Now he could enjoy the food and festivity.